in memoriam Bertold Hummel

 Dear Hummel family,

 It is quite unlikely to be born on 27 November.
-These last days of November, the first in the zodiac sign of Sagittarius, have the lowest birth rates in the world and today of all days, two great composers are celebrating their birthdays.
-Both were born in Swabia (or Baden, a few kilometres away), one grew up in a Protestant vicarage, the other sat on his father's organ bench as a boy and listened.
-His first concert experience of a Bruckner symphony became a key experience for the eleven-year-old Bertold, who decided to become a composer.
-Bertold Hummel would certainly have spent his birthday, which is the 100th anniversary of his birth today, making music, as he did his whole life and that of his family, even if one of his six sons, the "black sheep", became a clergyman rather than a professional musician.
-It is possible that he simply took a kind of "shortcut" to a direct dialogue with God, to whom music is perhaps the most beloved of all the arts.
-Thou shalt not make unto thee any graven image, according to the second commandment, but perhaps the divine is ultimately sound: everywhere and gracious and as a temporal art transcending time into the beyond of fading away.
+These last days of November, the first days of the zodiac sign Sagittarius, have the lowest birth rates worldwide, and today, of all days, two great composers are celebrating their birthdays.
+Both were born in Swabia (or Baden, just a few kilometres away), one grew up in a Protestant rectory, the other sat on the organ bench with his father as a boy and listened.
+His first concert experience of a Bruckner symphony became a key moment for the eleven-year-old Bertold, who decided to become a composer.
+Bertold Hummel would certainly have spent his birthday, which is now 100 years ago, making music, as he did his whole life and that of his family, even though one of his six sons, the "black sheep", became a clergyman rather than a professional musician.
+Perhaps he simply took a kind of "shortcut" to direct dialogue with God, who perhaps loves music more than any other art form.
+Thou shalt not make unto thee any graven image, according to the second commandment, but perhaps the divine is ultimately sound: everywhere and gracious, and as a temporal art form, transcending time into the beyond of fading away.

-In a time of increasing secularisation, the creative and probably also the post-creative artist has the task of pointing his fellow human beings towards the transcendent, the inexplicable and also the unprovable.
-The language of music - perhaps the most universal - has a special significance in this respect.
+In an age of increasing secularisation, the creative and also the post-creative artist has the task of pointing his fellow human beings to the transcendent, to the inexplicable and also the unprovable.
+The language of music – perhaps the most universal of all – is of particular importance here.
 Bertold Hummel, 2001

-Bertold Hummel and Helmut Lachenmann, who are only ten years apart in age, both trace the broad scope of artistic musical imagination and critical debate in their musical work - including the catastrophes of the 20th century.
-Both are united by a deeply felt sense of responsibility, a sense of justice and spirituality.
+Bertold Hummel and Helmut Lachenmann, who are only ten years apart in age, trace the broad spectrum of artistic musical imagination and critical engagement in their musical works – including the catastrophes of the 20th century.
+Both are united by a deep sense of responsibility, justice and spirituality.

-When I was able to get to know and appreciate Bertold Hummel personally at the beginning of the 1990s, it was not only his great experience and expertise, but above all his attitude towards the world as a community that made a deep impression on me.
-I admired his constant willingness to take each person's individual personality seriously and value it, recognising and discovering talent in everyone.
-At the time, he chaired the jury for the first European Rhythmics Competition at the Trossingen Music Academy, and I was fascinated by the way he was able to transform the strict competition into a kind of celebration with cheerfulness and goodwill, without deviating from his performance standards by a hair's breadth.
-I was in my early 30s at the time, a beginner in the world of competition management with an international jury.
-I could clearly feel my heart pounding as I said my words of welcome on the large stage of the concert hall and heard the slightly strained sound of my voice.
-But Bertold praised my performance with the words: "You're going to be a rector here."
-A sentence that only came back to me years later.
-His pupil, the composer Jürgen Weimer, was rector in Trossingen at the time.
-The acumen with which he was able to masterfully position a politically critical stance, the mastery of his rhetoric, which he knew how to use as a weapon against stupidity and lazy thinking, were legendary; the radicalism of his aesthetic imagination also characterised his leadership style as rector.
-To experience the two of them together - teacher and pupil, both long since respected headmasters - as they encountered each other, familiar and at the same time strangers, challenging and at the same time respectfully recognising each other, was a gift, still today a precious memory, instructive and deeply human.
-In response to the journalistic question: Would you sacrifice an idea for a pleasant sound?
-Bertold once answered unequivocally: I wouldn't do that.
+When I had the privilege of getting to know and appreciate Bertold Hummel personally in the early 1990s, it was not only his vast experience and professional expertise that impressed me deeply, but above all his attitude towards the world as a community.
+His constant willingness to take every person seriously and value them as individuals, recognising and discovering talent in everyone, was admirable.
+At that time, he was the jury chairman at the first European Rhythmics Competition at the Trossingen University of Music, and I was fascinated by how he was able to transform the rigorous competition into a kind of celebration with cheerfulness and goodwill, without deviating one iota from his performance standards.
+I was in my early 30s at the time, a novice in the field of competition management with an international jury.
+As I gave my welcoming speech on the large stage of the concert hall, I could feel my heart beating very clearly and heard the slightly tense sound of my voice.
+But Bertold praised this performance with the words: "You'll be rector here one day."
+A sentence that only came back to my mind years later.
+His student, the composer Jürgen Weimer, was rector in Trossingen at the time.
+The acumen with which he knew how to masterfully position a politically critical stance, the mastery of his rhetoric, which he knew how to use as a weapon against stupidity and intellectual laziness, were legendary; the radical nature of his aesthetic imagination also shaped his leadership style as principal.
+To experience both of them together – teacher and student, both long-respected principals – as they encountered each other with familiarity and at the same time with strangeness, challenging each other and at the same time acknowledging each other with respect, was a gift, still a precious memory today, instructive and deeply human.
+When asked by a journalist: Would you sacrifice an idea for a pleasant sound?
+Bertold once replied unequivocally: I would not do that.
 Helmut Lachenmann and Jürgen Weimer would probably agree with this answer.

-Remember, we are talking about 1943, at which point the war had already been raging for four years and Germany had long been on the losing end.
-Furthermore: "Late in his captivity as a French prisoner of war, he sees his first opportunities to make music after all and actively helps to form a camp band consisting of a string quartet, woodwinds, trombone, trumpet, saxophone, accordion, piano and drums.
-His first string quartet and popular works from Wagner's "Grail Tale" to classical overtures and light music are played here.
-According to him, fellow prisoners built the missing double bass in the camp carpentry workshop, and, oh wonder: it "sounds"!
-After five adventurous escape attempts, he managed to return to his homeland via Belgium and Luxembourg in 1947, where he first completed his schooling in a repatriation course at the University of Freiburg with his A-levels."
-I share this passage with you, dear congregation, because it tells you so much about the personality of our jubilarian: about his outstanding will to survive, his trust in God and his unconditional desire to make music, even in a prison camp.
-A black and white photo from this time shows Bertold Hummel sitting at the cello next to eight comrades from the "Erich Horn" camp band.
-They are all wearing camp uniforms and in the background you can see a wooden barrack, a kind of barn.
+Bear in mind that we are talking about 1943, at which point the war had already been raging for four years and Germany had long since been fighting a losing battle.
+Furthermore:"Late in French captivity, he sees his first chance to make music after all and actively helps to found a camp band consisting of a string quartet, woodwinds, trombone, trumpet, saxophone, accordion, piano and percussion.
+Here, his first string quartet was performed, along with popular works from Wagner's "Grals-Erzählung" to classical overtures and light music.
+Fellow prisoners built the missing double bass according to his specifications in the camp carpentry workshop, and, oh wonder, it "sounds" good!
+After five adventurous escape attempts, he succeeded in 1947 in returning to his homeland via Belgium and Luxembourg, where he first completed his school education in a repatriation course at the University of Freiburg with his Abitur (A-levels).
+I am sharing this passage with you, dear guests, because it tells us so much about the personality of our honouree: about his outstanding will to survive, his trust in God and his unconditional desire for music and making music, even in a prison camp.
+A black-and-white photo from that time shows Bertold Hummel sitting at the cello next to eight comrades from the camp band "Erich Horn".
+They are all wearing camp uniforms, and in the background you can see a wooden barrack, a kind of barn.

-Bertold Hummel returns to Freiburg in 1947.
-One of the first measures taken after the Second World War was the founding of a music academy in 1946.
-We can only begin to imagine the atmosphere of that time today.
-Bertold Hummel speaks of a "catch-up euphoria of the returnee generation".
-Freiburg was located in the French occupation zone, so the returnee and musician experienced exhibitions by Chagall, Braque, Léger, Picasso and Rouault, as well as a performance of Olivier Messiaen's Quatuor pour la fin du temps.
-The years he spent studying cello with Atis Teichmanis, chamber music with Emil Seiler, conducting with Konrad Lechner and composition with Harald Genzmer would shape his entire life.
-He immersed himself in the musical universe of the Second Viennese School, encountered the music of Igor Stravinsky as well as the musical-aesthetic universe of Luigi Nono and combined these experiences with his great passion for the Western tradition of church music.
-In 1981, Bertold Hummel summarised this as a great aesthetic credo as follows:
+In 1947, Bertold Hummel returned to Freiburg, which, as one of its first measures after the Second World War, had already founded a music academy in 1946.
+Today, we can only imagine the atmosphere of that time.
+Bertold Hummel speaks of a "catch-up euphoria of the returning generation".
+Freiburg is located in the French occupation zone, so the returnee and musician experiences exhibitions by Chagall, Braque, Léger, Picasso and Rouault, but also a performance of Olivier Messiaen's Quatuor pour la fin du temps.
+His years of study, during which he took cello lessons from Atis Teichmanis, chamber music lessons from Emil Seiler, conducting lessons from Konrad Lechner and composition lessons from Harald Genzmer, had a formative influence on his entire life.
+He immersed himself in the musical universe of the Second Viennese School, encountered the music of Igor Stravinsky as well as the musical-aesthetic universe of Luigi Nono, and combined these experiences with his great passion for the Western tradition of church music.
+In 1981, Bertold Hummel summarised this as follows in a grand aesthetic credo:

-After completing his studies, Hummel took up a position as cantor in St Konrad near Freiburg, but also regularly performed as a cellist with the symphony orchestra of the Südwestfunk Baden-Baden or with the municipal theatre in Freiburg.
+After completing his studies, Hummel took up a position as cantor at St. Konrad near Freiburg, but also played regularly as a cellist with the Southwest German Radio Symphony Orchestra in Baden-Baden and at the municipal theatres in Freiburg.
 His skills as an arranger and composer were increasingly in demand.
 As early as 1952, his "Missa brevis" op.
-5 was on the programme at the Donaueschingen Music Days.
-He met Inken while playing in a string quartet and they married in 1955.
-He was able to share and realise his great passions with the Sylt-born violinist and teacher for the rest of his life: Music and music-making, community and family, trust in God and confidence.
-Florian, Cornelius, Martin and Lorenz, the first four of his six sons, were born in Freiburg.
+5 was included in the programme of the Donaueschingen Music Days.
+He met Inken while playing in a string quartet, and they married in 1955.
+With the violinist and teacher, who was born on the island of Sylt, he was able to share and realise his great passions throughout his life: music and making music, community and family, trust in God and confidence.
+Florian, Cornelius, Martin and Lorenz, the first four of their six sons, were born in Freiburg.

-In 1963, Bertold Hummel accepted an appointment as a composition teacher at the Bavarian State Conservatory of Music in Würzburg, where he and his family found a new home.
-In the following ten years, until the state conservatory was transformed into the second Bavarian music academy, Hummel did truly pioneering work.
-He created the necessary space for new music to develop, facilitating encounters and experiences: he invited his colleagues Korn, Genzmer and Hába to Würzburg, as well as Karlheinz Wolfgang Rihm, Peter Eötvös and Helmut Lachenmann.
-He will head the Studio for New Music for 25 years.
+In 1963, Bertold Hummel accepted a position as composition teacher at the Bavarian State Conservatory of Music in Würzburg, where he and his family found a new home.
+In the following ten years, until the State Conservatory was transformed into Bavaria's second music academy, Hummel did truly pioneering work.
+He provided new music with the space it needed to flourish, facilitating encounters and experiences: he invited colleagues such as Korn, Genzmer and Hába to Würzburg, as well as Karlheinz Wolfgang Rihm, Peter Eötvös and Helmut Lachenmann.
+He headed the Studio for New Music for 25 years.

-Pressing space problems are solved in 1966 with a new building in Hofstallstraße with a teaching and concert wing.
-This gave Würzburg's musical life a centre again, which was supported by the conservatory and its sponsoring association and provided concerts with top-class artists.
-The new concert hall is inaugurated with the 2nd symphony 'Reverenza' by Bertold Hummel.
-In 1968, a scholarship enabled him to spend six months at the Cité des Arts in Paris, which is celebrating its 60th anniversary this year and now offers over 300 residencies a year.
-Enriched and inspired, Hummel returns to Würzburg, where the institution is upgraded to a Bavarian music academy in 1973 after a short transitional period as a specialised academy for music.
+Pressing space problems were solved in 1966 with a new building in Hofstallstraße with teaching and concert facilities.
+This gave Würzburg's musical life a new centre, supported by the conservatory and its friends' association, which hosted concerts with high-ranking artists.
+The new concert hall was inaugurated with Bertold Hummel's 2nd Symphony 'Reverenza'.
+In 1968, a scholarship enabled him to spend six months at the Cité des Arts in Paris, which is celebrating its 60th anniversary this year and now offers over 300 residencies annually.
+Enriched and inspired, Hummel returns to Würzburg, where, after a short transitional period, the institution is upgraded from a technical academy for music to a Bavarian music college in 1973.
 Bertold Hummel becomes a full professor and head of a composition class.
-When Hanns Reinarzt retires from the management of the university in 1979, his deputy Bertold Hummel takes over as president.
-From then on, he devoted himself to his composition class and the development of the conservatoire with equal commitment.
-With esprit, cosmopolitanism and the courage to embrace diversity, he made a significant contribution to the school's prosperity.
-For him, art and pedagogy do not form two camps, on the contrary: musical education means lifelong learning, something so self-evident for an artist that it hardly seems worth mentioning.
-A precollege ensemble knows just as much value as the world stars of the big stages.
+When Hanns Reinarzt steps down from the college management in 1979, his deputy Bertold Hummel takes over as president.
+From then on, he devoted himself with equal commitment to his composition class and the development of the conservatoire.
+With wit, cosmopolitanism and a courage to embrace diversity, he contributed significantly to the flourishing of the institution.
+For him, art and education were not two separate camps; on the contrary, musical education meant lifelong learning, something so self-evident for an artist that it hardly seemed worth mentioning.
+A pre-college ensemble is just as valuable as the world stars of the big stages.
 The real encounter takes place in and through music.
-Successful composers such as Jeff Beer, Ulrich Schultheiß, Claus Kühnl, Klaus Ospald, Jürgen Schmitt, Rolf Rudin, Horst Lohse, Jürgen Weimer, Hermann Beyer, Christoph Weinhart, Armin Fuchs, Tobias M. Schneid and Christoph Wünsch, the current president of this house, form an impressive gallery and make you sit up and take notice.
-Bertold Hummel is a mentor, enabler and patron, companion and critical friend to them all.
+Successful composers such as Jeff Beer, Ulrich Schultheiß, Claus Kühnl, Klaus Ospald, Jürgen Schmitt, Rolf Rudin, Horst Lohse, Jürgen Weimer, Hermann Beyer, Christoph Weinhart, Armin Fuchs, Tobias M. Schneid and Christoph Wünsch, the current president of this institution, form an impressive gallery and command attention.
+Bertold Hummel is their mentor, enabler and promoter, companion and critical friend.

-In 1987, Bertold Hummel handed over the office of President to his successor so that he could devote himself entirely to composing from then on.
-The Würzburg University of Music appoints him Honorary President in recognition of his services and with great esteem.
-Hummel was at the zenith of his career: he was accepted as a member of the Bavarian Academy of Fine Arts in 1982, followed by the Federal Cross of Merit 1st Class in 1985 and the Cultural Prize of the City of Würzburg in 1988.
-Further honours were to follow.
+In 1987, Bertold Hummel handed over the office of president to his successor in order to devote himself entirely to composing.
+The Würzburg University of Music appointed him honorary president in recognition of his services and with great appreciation.
+Hummel is at the zenith of his career: in 1982, he is accepted as a member of the Bavarian Academy of Fine Arts, followed by the Federal Cross of Merit 1st Class in 1985 and the Culture Prize of the City of Würzburg in 1988.
+Further awards follow.

-To mark the 1300th anniversary of the mission and martyrdom of the Apostles of Franconia in Würzburg Cathedral, Bertold Hummel composes the oratorio "The Shrine of the Martyrs" based on a text by Bishop Paul Werner Scheele.
-A breathtaking full-length work for five soloists, mixed choir, boys' choir, narrator, three organs, percussion ensemble and large orchestra, which was completed and premiered in 1989.
+On the occasion of the 1300th anniversary of the mission and martyrdom of the Franconian apostles in Würzburg Cathedral, Bertold Hummel composed the oratorio "Der Schrein der Märtyrer" (The Shrine of the Martyrs) based on a text by Bishop Paul Werner Scheele.
+A breathtaking, full-length work for five soloists, mixed choir, boys' choir, narrator, three organs, percussion ensemble and large orchestra, it was completed and premiered in 1989.

-As a composer, I feel an obligation to the community in which I live.
-My endeavour is to make a modest contribution to the effort to make the world a more humane and liveable place.
-The triangle - composer - performer - listener - is a constant challenge for me: a l'art pour l'art point of view has always been alien to me.
+As a composer, I feel committed to the community in which I live.
+My aim is to make a modest contribution to the effort to make the world a more humane and liveable place.
+The triangle of composer, performer and listener is a constant challenge for me: I have always found the l'art pour l'art viewpoint alien to me.

-110901 - Ideas for the future is the title of a composition for percussion solo and narrator ad libitum, written after "Black Tuesday", which went down in history as nineleven .
+110901 – Ideas for the Future is the title of a composition for solo percussion and speaker ad libitum, written after "Black Tuesday", which went down in history as nineleven .
 The above quote can be found in the publisher's announcement of the work.
-Composer-interpreter-listener, this imaginary triangle (ideally an isosceles one) occupied Bertold's thoughts for many years.
-Composer-performer-listener as equal participants in the creation of music.
-This image can be read as stations, but also as an open field.
-The listener who seeks out the composer whose work fascinates him and lives on in him; the composer who writes for a performer whose musical artistry inspires him and from whom he wants to learn; the performer who addresses a special audience or commissions a composition and so on.....
-The more I immerse myself in this image and try to illuminate it, the more I realise its dynamics and potential for development.
-Bertold Hummel has taken up this triangle as a challenge.
-Questions of responsibility, relationship, meaning, community in this world - for each other - and beyond this world form the motor of our actions and thoughts - and it is precisely this that leads us back to the here and now: Art.Power.Humanity.
+Composer-performer-listener, this imagined triangle (ideally an isosceles one) has occupied Bertold's mind for many years.
+Composer-performer-listener as equal contributors to the creation of music.
+This image can be read as stages, but also as an open field.
+The listener who seeks out the composer whose work fascinates him and lives on in him; the composer who writes for a performer whose artistry inspires him and from whom he wants to learn; the performer who addresses a special audience or commissions a composition, and so on...
+The more I delve into this image and try to illuminate it, the more I become aware of its dynamics and potential for development.
+Bertold Hummel has taken on this triangle as a challenge.
+Questions of responsibility, relationships, meaning, community in this world – for one another – and beyond this world are the driving force behind our actions and thoughts – and this is what brings us back to the here and now: Art.Power.Humanity.

-Perhaps two years before his final departure from this world, Bertold Hummel and I got together for a long walk.
-We talked about life and the time of life as a form, perhaps even as a musical form, and about our possible feeling for this form.
-He then said that he knew exactly that the arc of his life was already bending, but that this knowledge did not worry him.
-In the end, everything was fine.
+Perhaps two years before his final departure from this world, Bertold Hummel and I happened to meet for a long walk together.
+We talked about life and lifetime as a form, perhaps even as a musical form, and about our possible sense of this form.
+He then said that he knew full well that the arc of his life was already drawing to a close, but that this knowledge did not cause him any concern.
+Ultimately, everything was fine.

 Thank you, dear Bertold Hummel.